ujasitalia/CS546-Final-Project/readme.md

 - Update or delete appointments
 - Doctor can give prescription to patiant
 - View patient's profile, medical histories and test reports
+- Chat with patient who booked at least one appointment

 ## Tech